Tim-Adcoder/Horiseon_page_Refactoring-/README.md

 3. icons & images with alt attributes

-The original html file contains no alt attributes in all images
+The original html file contains no alt attributes in all images.
+All alt attributes have added on each images.

 4. id/class
+<id> sector is used to identify a single element and <class> sector is used to identify more than one.
+Therefore, the motified verision has attempted to suit each sector's purpose.

 5. concise descriptive title
-The starder code uses "website" named the page title and "hero" named the <class> attribute for the first image
+The starder code uses "website" named the page title and "hero" named the <class> attribute for the first image.
+They has been changed to "Horiseon" and <digital-marketing-meeting> respectively so that its more concise and descriptive.

 6. link functioning
+All the links are tested and now functioned properly as before, one of the link did not link to the right location of the page.

 7. Title elements are concise and descriptive he starter code uses

-delete unnecessary property/heading in HTML file deleted lesson tag <class:seo> in header section so that is more logical and effecient.
+I have deleted unnecessary property/heading in HTML file.
++ Deleted lesson tag <class:seo> in header section so that is more logical and effecient.

-deleted HTML element -div - parent heading for the unordered list
++ Deleted HTML element -div - parent heading for the unordered list

-Bonus:

-I have also adjust the mock-up that suitable for a resolution smaller than 768px.
-I hope this adjustment suits your purpose.
+What did you learn?
+What makes your project stand out?